 Political Science 2410 is, along with Political Science 2420, an introduction to political philosophy, and to the development of moral and conceptual ideas underlying modern politics.
 Both classes will examine some of the most important normative issues in the history of modern western political thought, and will investigate how these questions underlie many of today's political debates.
-Specifically, they will trace the development of modern liberalism, the challenges to liberalism in the past three and a half centuries, and the roots of the contemporary contradictions within modern liberal thought.
+Specifically, they will trace the development of modern liberalism, the challenges to liberalism in the past three and a half centuries, and the roots of the contemporary tensions within (and threats to) modern liberal democracy.